syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-template.md

 >The window.open() method is a built-in JavaScript function that opens a new browser window or tab with the specified URL.

-## Render other components in a column
+## Render other controls in a column

-The column template has options to render a custom component in a grid column instead of a field value.
+The column template has options to render a custom control in a grid column instead of a field value.

-### Render LineChart component in a column
+### Render LineChart control in a column

-The [LineChart](../../sparkline/getting-started) component of Syncfusion provides an elegant way to represent and compare data over time.
+The [LineChart](../../sparkline/getting-started) control of Syncfusion provides an elegant way to represent and compare data over time.
 It displays data points connected by straight line segments to visualize trends in data.

-In the following example, we rendered the Sparkline Chart component in the Grid column by defining the [template](../../api/grid/column/#template) property.
+In the following example, we rendered the Sparkline Chart control in the Grid column by defining the [template](../../api/grid/column/#template) property.

 {% if page.publishingplatform == "typescript" %}